ubsuny/23-Homework1G2/documentation.md

 6. **Execution**: If you choose a quantum simulator, you run your quantum circuit on it.
 If you choose a real quantum computer, you send your quantum circuit to the machine for execution.
 7. **Result**: After execution, you receive a result.
 In the case of addition, this result represents the sum of the two numbers you encoded in the beginning.

+Now, you can either write code on an IDE or use IBM's composer to construct quantum circuits like half or full adder in GUI.

 <div style="text-align:center;">
   <img src="https://images.squarespace-cdn.com/content/v1/5d52f7bd9d7b3e0001819015/1576093121344-1Z1Q3H99J0C5JYRIO5OJ/my_circuit.png" alt="Adder_Circuit" width="800" height="350">
 </div>

+## 1. Writing code (Using ChatGPT)
 # Quantum Addition with Qiskit for Quantum Computer

 This code demonstrates how to perform quantum addition of two classical numbers using Qiskit.
 It encodes the numbers into quantum states, applies quantum gates to perform the addition, and then measures the result.